yramon/edc/README.md

 At the moment, EDC supports binary classifiers built on high-dimensional, sparse data where a zero feature value corresponds to the absence of the feature.
 For instance, for behavioral data such as web browsing data, visiting an URL would set the feature value to 1, else 0.
 The nonzero value indicates that the behavior is present.
 Setting the feature value to zero would remove this evidence from the browsing history of a user.
 Another example is text data, where each token is represented by an individual feature.
 Setting the feature value (term frequency, tf-idf, etc.) to zero would mean that the corresponding token is removed from the document.

+# Explaining positively predicted instances
+An important sidenote is that the current implementation can only be used to explain positively predicted instances classified by a binary classification model.
+In other words, the instance you want to explain should have a probability or score that exceeds a certain threshold value (eg, 0.5 for logistic regression or 0 for SVMs).

+We are currently working on a more general implementation where also the opposite is possible: explaining negatively predicted instances.

 # Installation

 To use the EDC explainer, save the edc_agnostic.py and function_edc.py in the same directory and run them in an IDE of preference.
-The initialization function
+Note that the default settings apply branch-and-bound in the search and return an explanation once one has been found.
+The feature names, classification function and threshold have to be entered by the user manually.

 # Linear EDC